-- We recommend that Cornell Cooperative Extension continue to work cooperatively with New York Farm Bureau at county and state levels to: - a.
-Carry out viable food, agriculture, environmental and rural development programs to benefit farm families, consumers and rural communities; - Support increased staff specialization in commercial agriculture, help identify the additional resources needed; and - Focus on keeping farmers apprised of the latest marketing and technological developments. - 2.
-We encourage Cornell Cooperative Extension to re-emphasize commercial agriculture in its programming. - We support Cornell Cooperative Extension funding for regional teams to address production agriculture needs.
+- 1. We recommend that Cornell Cooperative Extension continue to work cooperatively with New York Farm Bureau at county and state levels to: - a.
+Carry out viable food, agriculture, environmental and rural development programs to benefit farm families, consumers and rural communities; - b.
+Support increased staff specialization in commercial agriculture, help identify the additional resources needed; and - c.
+Focus on keeping farmers apprised of the latest marketing and technological developments. - 2.
+We encourage Cornell Cooperative Extension to re-emphasize commercial agriculture in its programming. - 3.
+We support Cornell Cooperative Extension funding for regional teams to address production agriculture needs.
 We support non-agriculture services and youth programs being controlled and funded at the county level. - 4.
 We believe that Cornell Cooperative Extension is a resource for training and testing for pesticide applicator certification.
 We recommend appropriate funding to conduct such activities with the cooperation of the New York State Department of Environmental Conservation. - 5.
 We recommend that Cornell Cooperative Extension should develop an educational program on the proper use and handling of pesticides for the general public.
-In addition, Cornell Cooperative Extension should emphasize to consumers the importance and safety of proper and necessary pesticide use to produce a marketable product. - We recommend that Cornell Cooperative Extension, while retaining its rural image, should address the concerns of the urban community regarding agricultural practices and the food supply. - 7.
+In addition, Cornell Cooperative Extension should emphasize to consumers the importance and safety of proper and necessary pesticide use to produce a marketable product.

+- 6. We recommend that Cornell Cooperative Extension, while retaining its rural image, should address the concerns of the urban community regarding agricultural practices and the food supply. - 7.
 We recommend the streamlining of the entire Cornell Cooperative Extension service to make it more cost effective and efficient. - 8.
 We are strongly opposed to the involvement of Cornell Farm Worker Program representatives and resources in issue advocacy and lobbying activities.
-Program representatives should restrict their activities to only those issues and programs which complement the viability of the agricultural industry. - We recommend that Cornell Cooperative Extension educators be more readily available in the counties, i.e. available on farms as well as in offices.

-- 10. We support the creation of a non-dairy livestock program work team at the Cornell University's College of Agriculture and Life Sciences to include poultry, beef, veal, sheep, and pork industry representatives. - 11.
+Program representatives should restrict their activities to only those issues and programs which complement the viability of the agricultural industry. - 9.
+We recommend that Cornell Cooperative Extension educators be more readily available in the counties, i.e. available on farms as well as in offices. - 10.
+We support the creation of a non-dairy livestock program work team at the Cornell University's College of Agriculture and Life Sciences to include poultry, beef, veal, sheep, and pork industry representatives. - 11.
 We recommend that any new and existing investment in the state's extension and research capacity must be held accountable to the agricultural industry, both regionally and by commodity. - 12.
 We strongly encourage Cornell University to support maple research by continuing the Maple Specialist position in Cornell Cooperative Extension. - 13.
 We recommend that Cornell Cooperative Extension should continue to encourage its educators to pursue further higher education and advanced degrees and compensate them accordingly.
 However, we strongly recommend that extension educators not be required to have a master's degree. - 14.
-We support increasing New York State funding for County Law 224B, including Harvest NY, for the purpose of enhancing Cornell Cooperative Extension agricultural programs and staff. - 15.
-We encourage Cornell Cooperative Extension to expand and financially support programming to support small-scale farming operations. - 16.
-We support an increase in County Law 224 funding from the state for Cornell Cooperative Extension.
+We support increasing New York State funding for County Law 224, Section 8 and 224B for all Cornell Cooperative Extension programs throughout the state. - 15.
+We encourage Cornell Cooperative Extension to expand and financially support programming to support small-scale farming operations.